Neil Robertson: 2009–2013

-Robertson started the 201112 season with a defeat to Dominic Dale in the last 16 of his home tournament, the Australian Goldfields Open.
+In the 2011–12 season, Robertson suffered a defeat to Dominic Dale in the last 16 of his home tournament, the Australian Goldfields Open.
 At the Shanghai Masters, he reached the semi-finals before losing 5–6 to Williams.

 His first silverware of the season came in Warsaw at the PTC Event 6, where he beat Ricky Walden 4–1 in the final.
 This success was followed by another PTC title in Event 8 where he again won 4–1, this time against Trump.
-He would later finish third in the Order of Merit and therefore qualify for the 2012 PTC Finals.
+He would later finish third in the Order of Merit (Note: The PTC Order of Merit is determined by money won on the European Tour for that particular season.) and therefore qualify for the 2012 PTC Finals.
 His form continued into the 2011 UK Championship in York, where he beat Tom Ford, Dott and Ding en route to his first semi-final at the event.
 He played Trump but was eliminated 7–9.

 Robertson won the 2012 Masters by defeating Murphy 10–6.
 He overcame Allen and Williams in the opening two rounds, before facing Trump in the semi-finals.
-He exacted revenge for his defeat in York a month earlier by winning 6–3 and said after the match that he had been spurred on by fans cheering when Trump fluked shots.
+Robertson secured a 6–3 win and said after the match that he had been spurred on by fans cheering when Trump fluked shots.
 Earlier in the tournament Robertson had offered to buy a pint of beer for anyone attending his matches in an Australian hat or shirt, In the final, he secured a 5–3 lead over Murphy in the first session, and then went on secure the win and become the fourth man from outside the United Kingdom to win the event.

 Robertson later saw his run of nine televised finals without defeat come to an end when he was whitewashed 0–4 by Stephen Lee in the PTC Finals.